 How I set up my equipment:

-For any photo shoot for prints, here is how I set up my area:
+Here is how I set up my photography area:

 Position your lights- Place your lights on either side of your work at 45 degree angles.
 You do not want to put the lights directly in front of the work.
 When you angle the lights, you reduce/eliminate glare from light bouncing off of textures on the surface.